Feastio

 Caribbean milk punch

 The breakfast menu is full of elegant offerings.
 Appetizers include gulf oysters with smoked chili butter, shrimp quenelles, crab and avocado toast, and Irish oats.
+Adventurous eaters may want to try turtle soup with turtle meat, brown butter spinach, egg, and sherry.

 But it's the eggs that are the star of breakfast at Brennan's, and there's no shortage of luxurious options to choose from, including:

-• Eggs Hussarde, a Brennan's original, with coffee cured Canadian bacon, and hollandaise sauce
+• Eggs Hussarde, a Brennan's original, with coffee-cured Canadian bacon and hollandaise sauce.

-• Omelette a la Creole with Louisiana shrimp
+• Omelette a la Creole with Louisiana shrimp.

-• Eggs Sardou (an Antoine's original) with crispy artichokes and parmesan creamed spinach
+• Eggs Sardou (an Antoine's original) with crispy artichokes and parmesan creamed spinach.

-• Eggs St. Charles Royale with fried gulf fish, spinach, and blood orange hollandaise
+• Eggs St. Charles Royale with fried gulf fish, spinach, and blood orange hollandaise.

-• Eggs Benedict with housemade English muffins and coffee-cured Canadian bacon
+• Eggs Benedict with housemade English muffins and coffee-cured Canadian bacon.

 If indulging in eggs seems too light an affair, there's a list of entrees to consider, from ricotta pancakes to duck andouille and Creole-spiced beef tenderloin.
+And don't forget dessert, including Brennan's famous Bananas Foster, baked Alaska, and pumpkin bread pudding.

 Caribbean Milk Punch

 I began my breakfast experience by ordering a Caribbean milk punch with Mt.
 Gay "Black Barrel" Rum, Buffalo Trace Bourbon, heavy cream, vanilla bean, and nutmeg.
+The milk punch was rich and creamy, a sweet start to what quickly became a memorable meal.

 Scrambled eggs prepared tableside